 A study of computer architecture at the register level.
 Management of the processor, memory, peripheral devices, and information.
 Interrelationships of architecture and operating systems.
 Performance evaluation.
-Exposure to system manager responsibilities in UNIX and Windows NT and systems programming in C++.
-Prerequisite: CSCI 221 or CSCI 245 or permission.
+Exposure to system manager responsibilities in UNIX and Windows.
+Prerequisite: CSCI 226 or CSCI 236 or permission.